 There are at least five types of visual rhythm that interior designers can create: regular, alternating, random, progressive, and flowing.
 Inall these types, the key ingredient to achieving rhythm is repetition.
 It’s a fabulous way to harmonize a design that incorporates numerousdiffering elements.
 Thus, by creating repetitive or contrasting patternsin an orderly fashion, a sense of rhythm ensues, and this ensures the design is aesthetically pleasing.

-An example of how rhythm can be established is by using a pattern or color on a chair, picking it up on a wall hanging and echoing itonce more in a floor rug.
-Such repetition guides the eye around theroom, and that’s what rhythm is all about.
+An example of how rhythm can be established is by using a pattern or color on a chair, picking it up on a wall hanging and echoing it once more your mid century modern rug.
+Such repetition guides the eye around the room, and that’s what rhythm is all about.
 A designer may opt to create rhythm in subtle format or in a painfully obvious manner.
 But even when the rhythm is subtle, it can create a sense of harmony throughout the space.

 In interior design, emphasis is the principle that seeks to give particular importance, prominence, or value to a certain area or element within a space.
 The idea behind it is to create a focal point, an accent that acts as the point of interest.
 Emphasis can be attained by playing around with such elements as pattern, color, lighting, or texture to create an attention-grabber.